What is Williams syndrome?

 - a very friendly nature and readiness to trust strangers

-- fewer inhibitions in social situations
+- fewer inhibitions in social situations than other children

 - anxiety and phobias